terrenjpeterson/caloriecounter/README.md

 These are easy to code - usually just a simple request-response with no slots involved, and does tend to make the dialogs more natural.

 For an example, here is a brief response coded in the [misc.js](https://github.com/terrenjpeterson/caloriecounter/blob/master/src/misc.js) function that responds to if someone asks what the bots name is.
+In the models, an utterance of 'what is your name' resolves to this intent.

 ```sh